csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - *boosting* - fit all $f$ simultaneously, e.g. one tree for each $f_i$  on each iteration
   - interpretability depends on (1) transparency of $f_i$ and (2) number of terms
   - can also add in interaction terms (e.g. $f_i(x_1, x_2)$), but need a way to rank which interactions to add (see notes on interactions)
-- [Neural Additive Models: Interpretable Machine Learning with Neural Nets](https://arxiv.org/abs/2004.13912) (agarwal, ..., caruana, & hinton, 2021) - GAM where we learn $f$ with a neural net
+- [Neural Additive Models: Interpretable Machine Learning with Neural Nets](https://arxiv.org/abs/2004.13912) (agarwal, ..., caruana, & hinton, 2021) - GAM where we learn $f$ with a neural net (also use ExU activation instead of ReLU to model sharp bumps)
   - no interaction terms
   - [Sparse Neural Additive Model: Interpretable Deep Learning with Feature Selection via Group Sparsity](https://arxiv.org/abs/2202.12482)
   - [Creating Powerful and Interpretable Models with Regression Networks](https://arxiv.org/abs/2107.14417) (2021) - generalizes neural GAM to include interaction terms